 Don’t underestimate how impressive it is for a young person to move across the world and work in a job where you have to quickly adapt to a new work culture, customs and possibly a new language.
 In today’s globalized world, it is more important than ever to have international experience.

 First decide where you would like to go.
 You can check out the list of countries on International Experience Canada’s website.
-Stepabroad has working holiday programs for Canadians in four destinations: Australia, New Zealand, Japan, and Chile.
+Stepabroad has working holiday programs for Canadians in the following destinations: Australia, New Zealand, Japan, UK, and Chile.
 Our programs help you navigate the process of going abroad on a working holiday.
 This includes helping you obtain your working holiday visa, get a job, a bank account, cell phone, pay your taxes, find living accommodation, meet other travelers and so much more.
 We provide pre-departure and arrival orientations so you feel well-prepared for what lies ahead every step of the way.
 Let our team take care of the details so you can plan your adventures!

 Want to learn more about what it’s like to do a working holiday?
 You can learn from our past participant’s who shared Life on an Australian Working Holiday and A Day in the Life of a Working Holiday in Chile.
 Don’t miss their highlight videos below: